Waste and Recycling

 Household Waste Recycling Centres

-Following the latest Government advice Lancashire County Council will be reopening recycling centres (external link) across Lancashire, by appointment only, from Friday 15 May 2020.
+Following the latest Government advice Lancashire County Council will be reopening recycling centres (external link) across Lancashire, by appointment only.
 This is for essential visits only.

 The following recycling centres in West Lancashire will be re-opening on a limited basis.